CraftsmenLtd/BloodConnect/docs/index.rst

 Documentation Guideline
 ~~~~~~~~~~~~~~~~~~~~~~~
 For BloodConnect documentation is being `reStructuredText <https://en.wikipedia.org/wiki/ReStructuredText>`_ (RST, reST or ReST)
-with `Sphinx <https://www.sphinx-doc.org/en/master/>`_ There are few reasons behind it:
+with `Sphinx <https://www.sphinx-doc.org/en/master/>`_.
+There are few reasons behind it:

-- Lightweight and better for technical documentation rather than Markdown`.
+- Lightweight and better for technical documentation rather than Markdown.
 - Generation of output for multiple types of documentations (HTML, PDF, LaTeX etc.).
 - Math formula and better support for code snippets.
 - Built in support of using extensions.